 The Dialogue reports annually on mining industry water use and reuse in the context of the Hunter River and other water users via a Water Accounting Framework.
-The Upper Hunter Mining Dialogue has implemented the Minerals Council of Australia’s (MCA) Water Accounting Framework to enable the Dialogue to quantify the water used by mining operationsLearn more Upper Hunter Water Balance – Mining’s Water Use
+The Upper Hunter Mining Dialogue has implemented the Minerals Council of Australia’s (MCA) Water Accounting Framework to enable the Dialogue to quantify the water used by mining operationsLearn more Water Accounting Framework – Mining’s Water Use

 The Dialogue is supporting industry studies which demonstrates that rehabilitated mine land can support long-term sustainable and profitable cattle grazing in the Upper Hunter.
 An Upper Hunter Mining Dialogue trial of grazing beef cattle on rehabilitated mining land showed rehabilitated mined lands can be used as commercially-productive pasture after mining has ended.
 The Upper HunterLearn more Cattle Grazing Studies

 All Upper Hunter mining operations are progressively rehabilitating land disturbed by mining to provide temporary or final cover to minimise land or air quality impacts.
 Acknowledging increasing community concern about a lack of transparent information about mine rehabilitation, the Dialogue established a project to improve transparency of awareness of the progressive rehabilitation by collating andLearn more Rehabilitation Principles and Commitments

 Connecting local suppliers with mining personnel contacts to provide business-ready interactions.
 The Upper Hunter Mining Dialogue is working to connect local suppliers with mining companies via the Business Procurement Events, which are jointly held with the assistance of both the Muswellbrook Chamber of Commerce and Singleton Business Chamber.
 These events provide an opportunity for manyLearn more Business Procurement Events